 Minimum Requirement #8 is required due to the project containing an existing onsite wetland (Wetland A) as identified in the Critical Areas Assessment prepared by Habitat Technologies.
 Wetland A has been identified as a Category III wetland requiring a standard 60-ft. wetland buffer by the City of Puyallup.
-Per the requirements of the 2019 SWMMWW the project is required to satisfy MR8 by maintaining wetland hydrology to the existing wetland.
-Figure I-3.5: Flow Chart for Determining Wetland Protection Level Requirements within the 2019 SWMMWW states a Category III or IV wetland with a habitat score of 5 or less that does not provide habitat for rare, endangered, threatened, or sensitive species or does not contain a breeding population of any native amphibian only need to provide the required Wetland Protection Level consisting of General Protection and Protection from Pollutants.
-Wetland A has a habitat score of 5 and does not provide habitat for rare, endangered, threatened, or sensitive species.
-However, the Critical Areas Assessment report identifies Wetland A as depressional and is assumed to have a breeding population of amphibians per the 2019 SWMMWW.
-Therefore, Wetland A requires hydroperiod protection and Appendix I-C.4: Wetland Hydroperiod Protection within the 2019 SWMMWW establishes the design criteria for wetlands protection.
+Figure I-3.5: Flow Chart for Determining Wetland Protection Level Requirements within the 2019 SWMMWW provides the guideline for determining the level of wetland protection.
+Since this project creates less than 10,000 square feet of effective impervious surface within the threshold discharge area the project is only required to provide General Protection and Protection from Pollutants for Wetland A as illustrated by the filled-out Figure I-3.5.
+Although Wetland Hydroperiod Protection (Method 2) is not technically required due to the amount of effective impervious surface created by the project a wetland hydrology analysis was still completed for the project following Appendix I-C.4: Wetland Hydroperiod Protection within the 2019 SWMMWW which establishes the design criteria for wetlands protection.
 Specifically, Method 2: Site Discharge Modeling provides two criteria, Criteria 1 and Criteria 2, for maintaining stormwater volumes to existing wetlands.
 When modeling the differences in stormwater volume to a wetland under existing and developed scenarios, the manual instructs the designer to analyze the effects of surface, interflow, and groundwater.
 In addition, the existing land use coverages were used for modeling purposes.
 Utilizing WWHM2012, a hydrology analysis was completed for Wetland A to show compliance with Criteria 1 and Criteria 2.
-To achieve compliance in the field, developed stormwater runoff from one of the duplexes roof surface and landscaped areas were directed to the existing wetland in addition to offsite existing stormwater runoff using a combination of interceptor trenches, stormwater dispersal trench, riprap outfall, and finish grading.
+To achieve compliance in the field, developed stormwater runoff from one of the duplexes roof surfaces (Lot 2) and most of the landscaped areas were directed to the existing wetland in addition to existing offsite stormwater runoff using a combination of interceptor trenches, stormwater dispersal trench, riprap outfall, and finish grading.
 The result is compliance of all months and days meeting their respective exceedance requirements.
-As previously mentioned, the stormwater dispersal trench and riprap outfall both have a minimum 25' vegetated flow path meeting the requirements of basic dispersion.
-Since Wetland Protection supersedes the Flow Control standard neither outfall to the wetland is intended to meet the full dispersion standard and are only utilized for maintaining the hydroperiod of the existing wetland.
+See Basin Exhibits - Appendix "B" and Wetland A Hydrology Analysis - Appendix "C" for detailed stormwater information.
+The stormwater dispersal trench and riprap outfall both have a minimum 25' vegetated flow path meeting the requirements of basic dispersion.
+Both the stormwater dispersal trench and riprap outfall are located outside of the required 60' wetland buffer.
+General Protection of the wetland will be achieved by staking clearing limits outside of the required 60' wetland buffer, installing temporary silt fence protecting the wetland during construction, and by installing permanent buffer signs staked every 50' around the perimeter of the wetland buffer.
+Protection from Pollutants will be achieved by directing stormwater runoff from pollution generating impervious surfaces away from the wetland other than those surfaces that currently drain to the wetland under existing conditions.